JordanRaia/NIU-Electronic-Music/README.md

 https://niu-electronic-music-f62f1.web.app/

 # To Run Maxpatch
-Download the repository by clicking green code button in top right and download zip Open the Max folder and run Midterm.maxpatch
+Download the repository by clicking green "Code" button in top right and download zip Open the Max folder and run Midterm.maxpatch

 # Abilities